I don’t think any of us could’ve imagined what lay ahead of us when the clock struck midnight on 31st December last year!

 The ABC principle

 The 3 R’s process is based on the ABC principle – Awareness Before Change.
-I’m not one to dwell on the past but there’s an ENORMOUS amount to be learned from looking back over the last year, to help me get a real feel for what’s IN and OUT of alignment, so that I can make meaningful adjustments rather than blindly carrying on in situations that just aren’t working for me.
+I’m not one to dwell on the past but if we don’t look back, how do we move forward?
+There’s an ENORMOUS amount to be learned from looking back over the last year, to help me get a real feel for what’s IN and OUT of alignment, so that I can make meaningful adjustments rather than blindly carrying on in situations that just aren’t working for me.

 There are two parts to this awareness – heart awareness and head awareness.